ojsquire/python-setup/README.md

 ```
 virtualenv --python=/path/to/python/version .venv
 ```
 This creates your virtual environment in a directory called `.venv`.
-Calling the directory you want your virtual environment to live `.venv` is a convention, but you can call it anything.
+Calling this directory "`.venv`" is a convention, but you can call it anything you like.

 3. **Activating the virtual environment**.
 You are not yet using your virtual environment.
 You must first activate it.
 To do so run:
 ```